searxng/searxng/searx/infopage/en/search-syntax.md

 ## `!` Select engine and category

-To set category and/or engine names use a `!` prefix.
+To set category and/or engine names, use a `!` prefix.
 To give a few examples:

 - Search Wikipedia for **paris**: